 This is a generous recipe and will easily feed 4 hungry adults.

-- Beef mince – buy the mince with the lowest fat content.
-We don’t want greasy cottage pie.
+- Ground beef – buy the beef with the lowest fat content.
+We don’t want a greasy cottage pie.

 - Worcestershire sauce and tomato paste